fractal6/fractal6.go/README.md

 ## Generate files

-If schema change, you could generate the GraphQL server
+The GraphQL schema represent the single source of truth to generate the GraphQL server.

 Generate only the gqlgen code